Creative Ideas to Make Your School Counseling Bulletin Boards Interactive

 Send Parents & Teachers to your Website

-I spend a lot of time working on my website, but it doesn't get a lot of traffic.
+I spend a lot of time working on my website, but it doesn't get much traffic.

-So on the bulletin board closest to our front office and my room I added a QR code that links to my website.
-When parents visit they can easily scan it.
-Additionally, if I'm not available to meet they can scan the code which takes them to my website where they can email me or fill out our online referral link.
+So on the bulletin board closest to our front office and my room, I added a QR code that links to my website.
+When parents visit, they can easily scan it.
+Additionally, if I'm not available to meet, they can scan the code, which takes them to my website, where they can email me or fill out our online referral form.

-I also told teachers about it, so as they walk by my room they can easily scan and go.
+I also told teachers about it, so that when they walk by my room, they can easily scan and go.

 Introduce Yourself

 I also have a code that sends scanners to a StoryBird book called "The School Counselor."
 The story explains what a counselor does and is super easy to read.
-With 2 quick scans students and parents can meet me and get a better understanding of what I do.
+With two quick scans, students and parents can meet me and get a better understanding of what I do.

-I've also encouraged teachers to bring iPads on their annual beginning of the year "school tour" so that they can pause, scan, and learn without me having to be there.
+I've also encouraged teachers to bring iPads on their annual beginning-of-year "school tour" so they can pause, scan, and learn without me being there.

 Give Students, Parents, and Teachers More Info

-To problem solve I added one code that takes them to a YouTube video explaining mindfulness in kid friendly terms.
-I also included one that links to a YouTube video that takes them through a simply yoga routine.
+To solve the problem, I added code that takes them to a YouTube video explaining mindfulness in kid-friendly terms.
+I also included one that links to a YouTube video that takes them through a simple yoga routine.

-Downstairs we have a bulletin board that encourages mindfulness practices.
+Downstairs, we have a school counseling bulletin board that encourages mindfulness practices.
 I added a code that takes them to a lesson I created in Google Slides called "What is Mindfulness?"
-As stakeholders have questions about what mindfulness is they can scan for quick answers instead of emailing me.
+As stakeholders have questions about what mindfulness is, they can scan for quick answers rather than email me.

 Interactive Bulletin Boards